Inbalsch/Save-the-Bees/README.md

 * Geographic heatmaps show that **Varroa infestation is widespread** across the U.S., not limited to a few states.
 * Top-loss states (e.g., Arizona, New Mexico, Kansas) show **Varroa dominance** in cause breakdowns.
 * Other causes (pesticides, diseases, weather) contribute to losses but have **weaker statistical relationships** with % Lost compared to Varroa.
+* Higher Varroa mite infestation aligns with higher colony losses, peaking in 2018.
+This highlights Varroa mites as a key driver of bee mortality.

 ---